kovidgoyal/calibre/manual/edit.rst

 You can create a checkpoint via :guilabel:`Edit->Create checkpoint`.
 And go back to a previous checkpoint with :guilabel:`Edit->Revert to ...`

-The checkpointing functionality is in addition to the normal Undo/redo mechanism when editing individual files.
+The check pointing functionality is in addition to the normal Undo/redo mechanism when editing individual files.
 Checkpoints are particularly useful for when changes are spread over multiple files in the book or when you wish to be able to revert a large group of related changes as a whole.